 A Farming History

-It has been difficult to dig up information on historical use so theories on the past human incursions on WildWood Hills lands are tentative.
-Skipping the speculation of older history, we do know that the front part of the property was part of a dairy farm by the early 20th century.
-It then shifted to small-scale beef pasturing around the 1960’s and 70’s before ceasing farming activities for the most part.
+Our land was part of a dairy farm by the early 20th century.
+It then shifted to small-scale beef pasturing around the 1960’s before ceasing farming activities for the most part by the 70’s.

 Lying dormant and fallow ever since, the pastures grew up with invasive species such as Hawthorn and Honeysuckle, European Buckthorn, Stinging Nettles and Wild Parsnip.
 Years of hard-work, sweat, and too much blood has gone into the rehabilitation of the fields and it is still a work in progress.
 It has been sped up with the help of the horses, pigs and birds which are now rotated around areas of the open fields to manage vegetation and increase soil health.